ChiragMishr4/Project/README.md

 ## *User Stories*

-- As a user, I want to be able to add my recipes to the digital recipe book with
+- As a user, I want to be able to add my recipes to the digital recipe book with the number of ingredients and cuisine.
 - As a user, I want to be able to edit my recipes.
 - As a user, I want to be able to have an ingredient list.
 - As a user, I want to be able to view all my favourite recipes.